 The cultured differential evolution is a cultural algorithm [16] based on differential evolution [14], designed to solve nonlinear constrained optimization problems.
-In previous experiments [8], this algorithm exhibited a very good performance, obtaining competitive results when compared to other state-of-the-art evolutionary optimization techniques, but requiring only a fraction of their fitness function evaluations.
+In previous experiments [8], this algorithm exhibited a very good performance in a standard benchmark (which includes problems of variable difficulty, and equality and inequality constraints), obtaining competitive results when compared to other state-of-the-art evolutionary optimization techniques, but requiring only a fraction of their fitness function evaluations.
 This is because of the use of domain knowledge, extracted during the evolutionary process, to efficiently guide the search.
 Next, we will briefly describe this approach.

-Cultural algorithms consist of two main components: (1) The population space, which consists of a set of possible solutions to the problem, and can be modeled using any population based technique, and (2) the belief space, which is the information repository in which the individuals can store their experiences for the other individuals to learn them indirectly; it may be composed by several knowledge sources.
+Cultural algorithms consist of two main components: (1) The population space, which consists of a set of possible solutions to the problem, and can be modeled using any population-based technique, and (2) the belief space, which is the information repository in which the individuals can store their experiences for the other individuals to learn them indirectly.
+The belief space may be composed by several knowledge sources.
 Our proposed approach uses differential evolution in the population space [14].
-A pseudo-code of our approach is shown in Algorithm 1.